 The annual load requirements will vary dramatically based on the weather assumptions.

 Through the use of SENDOUT™ Monte-Carlo functionality, the company has the ability to analyze the impacts of weather on its load forecast.
-Figure 7-D shows the overall expected range of the load forecasts, before considering load reductions that can be achieved through incremental conservation programs.
-The chart provides the upper parameter, which is based on the assumption that the high load growth forecast occurs, with the lower parameter occurring under the low load growth forecast.
+Figure 7-D shows the overall expected range of the load forecasts before considering load reductions that can be achieved through incremental conservation programs.
+The chart provides the upper parameter, which is based on the assumption that the high load growth forecast occurs with the lower parameter occurring under the low load growth forecast.
 Capturing the uncertainty around the medium load growth forecast was accomplished through SENDOUT™’s Monte-Carlo functionality.
 The Monte-Carlo simulation performed 200 draws, with each draw calculating the monthly load based on the weather as randomly determined by the model for each of the weather zones.
 Figure 7-E provides a more in depth look at the medium scenario results.
 The absolute maximum and absolute minimum amounts depict the minimum or maximum system demand from the 200 draws for a particular year.
 The absolute maximum/minimum does not represent any single results for the 20 year planning horizon.

 Figure 7-D